RefugeRestrooms/refugerestrooms/CONTRIBUTING.md

 Please cover any new code with specs.
 We prefer code to be covered using RSpec or Capybara.

 ## Now What?
-Checkout our [Wiki](https://github.com/RefugeRestrooms/refugerestrooms/wiki) and specificly the [newcomers guide](https://github.com/RefugeRestrooms/refugerestrooms/wiki/Maintainers'-Manual-%5C--Newcomers'-Guide).
+Checkout our [Wiki](https://github.com/RefugeRestrooms/refugerestrooms/wiki) and specifically the [newcomers guide](https://github.com/RefugeRestrooms/refugerestrooms/wiki/Maintainers'-Manual-%5C--Newcomers'-Guide).